bustle/redis_assist/README.md

     pet.person

 ## Helpful methods

-    # The Redis client used for this module
+The Redis client used for the class

     client = People.redis

+Rename an attribute

+    RedisAssist::Utils.rename_attribute(model: Person, from: :name, to: :full_name)

 ## Transforms